dude1121/obsidian-vault/01 - Notes/Wind Turbine.md

 where $\omega$ is the [[Angular Velocity|angular speed]] of the turbine blades, $r$ is the length of the turbine blade, and $v_{\text{W}}$ is the wind speed.
 # Pros & Cons
 Wind power, as mentioned, is entirely *clean*, meaning it produces no harmful by-products.
 It also is free in that there is no cost to the "fuel" the turbine consumes.
 However, wind power is not constant, and therefore the power output of wind turbines is not constant.

+---
+[^1]: Interesting to note that VVVF wind turbine systems are essentially [[Variable Frequency Drive|VFDs]] operating in reverse, going from VVVF to CVCF.